Xubuntu 21.10 "Impish Indri" Released

 Save nearly 2.0G of disk space by opting for the Xubuntu Core version.

-You can learn more about Xubuntu Core here or view the spreadsheet I put together with the package and memory differences here.
+You can learn more about Xubuntu Core here or view the spreadsheet I compiled with the package and memory differences here.

 Wrapping Up